zencart/documentation/content/user/email/external_smtp_servers.md

 ## GoDaddy Hosting Plans

+**Note:** As of the time of writing, GoDaddy has outsourced their email handling to Microsoft, so these instructions may not work.

 1. If using the default `PHP` setting for Email Transport method doesn't work, try the following:
     *   Use `SMTP` for your Email Transport setting instead.
     *   Set your SMTP Email Server address to: `relay-hosting.secureserver.net`, and the Mail Server Port to `25`